 For much of my life, that’s also how I viewed getting older: With age comes responsibility, and with added responsibility comes reduced freedom.

 For instance, when you buy a house you give up the ability to up and move somewhere else.
-Or when you take a serious job, you can’t easily try on a new profession.
+Or when you take a serious job, you can’t easily try a new profession.
 Or when you have kids, it’s no longer possible to travel somewhere exotic on a dime.

 Around the time you turn 30, though, you stumble upon the other side of this equation.
 The responsibilities that come with age are greater than any perceived freedom attached to youth.
 In other words, you don’t miss your twenties because generally, your thirties are so much better.